Co-op Financing | Getting a Co-op Mortgage

 Getting Co-op Financing

-As well as the co-op board approving you, the co-op building itself must also be approved by the lender.
-In order to approve the building, the lender has to contact the managing agent of the building in order to access the necessary information.
+As well as the co-op board approving you, the co-op building itself must also be approved by the mortgage company.
+In order to approve the building, the mortgage company has to contact the managing agent of the building in order to access the necessary information.
 The borrower and realtor can get the managing agent’s information from the seller’s agent or by contacting the building directly.
 Managing agents typically charge a fee for providing the information needed that can range from $50 to $300.

 While we are approving the building, we will also be approving you.
 This part of the process is the same regardless of whether a co-op mortgage is involved or not.